HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ## **How to Start or Quit the Program?**

 To use the fix, please simply download the binary file above (or compile it yourself) and **start it as any other program**.
 It works as an independent C++ process.
-It does not change any registry keys (with the exception of the autostart key for itself) and does not inject any DLLs to other processes.

 To quit this program, please **simply kill** `Windows11DragAndDropToTaskbarFix.exe` or `Windows 11 Drag & Drop to the Taskbar (Fix)` **by the Task Manager**.